AmalAfsal2004/Local-Plane-Tracker/README.md

 Links: \
 https://api.adsb.lol/docs \
 https://www.adsbdb.com/ \
-I decided to use two APIs because while adsb.lol returns information about plane registration, ground speed, transponder/squawk code, altitude, and distance to user, it lacks the airline name and descriptive information about the aircraft type (adsb.lol has aircraft type information but its been simplified quite a lot, ie: B738 vs 737-800).adsbdb has a working database of aircraft, but more specifically Airline Name and a descriptive plane type.
-By using the registration and callsign information from adsb.lol, I could plug it into the adsbdb API which returns me the airline name and aircraft type. \
+I decided to use two APIs because while adsb.lol returns information about plane registration, ground speed, transponder/squawk code, altitude, and distance to user, it lacks the airline name and descriptive information about the aircraft type (adsb.lol has aircraft type information but its been simplified quite a lot, ie: B738 vs 737-800). adsbdb has a working database of aircraft, but more specifically Airline Name and a descriptive plane type.
+By using the registration and callsign information from adsb.lol, I could plug it into the adsbdb API which returns me the airline name and aircraft type.

 Disclaimer: I am by no means trying to diminish the value that these two ADSB data vendors provide, especially for freeware.
 I am simply trying to make the best out of both products to enhance my project.